appbaseio/Docs/content/docs/reactivesearch/atlas-search/search-examples-with-vue.md

 nestedSidebar: 'atlas-search'
 ---

-We will show how to build different kinds of search experiences with Atlas Search using the Vue Searchbox library.
+We will show how to build different kinds of search experiences with Atlas Search using the Vue Searchbox and Vue ReactiveSearch libraries.

 The ReactiveSearch Realm function endpoint exposes a REST API that all of ReactiveSearch and Searchbox UI libraries use to express the declarative search intent.
 The ReactiveSearch API is documented over [here](https://docs.appbase.io/docs/search/reactivesearch-api/reference).